 Here's How to Spend Christmas in the Cayman Islands

 Come one, come all!
 The Cayman Islands Christmas celebrations are as diverse as the people of the islands.
 It doesn’t matter if there’s no snow.
-After all, Christmas is all about the warmth of festivities and the spirit of celebration and not about a wintry night.
-The Cayman Islands becomes a Christmas wonderland around the time of the festival and you can do varied things ranging from witnessing the dazzling light displays to amazing beach parties.
+After all, Christmas is all about the warmth of festivities and the spirit of celebration - not about a wintry night.
+The Cayman Islands becomes a Christmas wonderland around the time of the festival and you can do various things ranging from witnessing the dazzling light displays to amazing beach parties.
 There’s something special for people of all ages.
 And who wouldn’t like to indulge in the lip-smacking delicacies – the Cassava or the Heavy cake, the Fruit cake, Christmas beef and Sorrel!

-What’s most interesting here at Christmas time, apart from the holiday activities and festive decorations, is the Cayman’s very own Caribbean Santa at Camana Bay, dressed in shorts and flip flops!
-Or having the opportunity to enjoy a holiday dive in one of the many world class dive sites - and have you ever heard Jingle Bells with a Reggae beat?
-Come to this Caribbean Christmas heaven to enjoy all the exotic experiences and more.
+What’s most interesting here at Christmas time, apart from the holiday activities the festive decorations, is Cayman’s very own Caribbean Santa at Camana Bay, dressed in shorts and flip flops.
+Or having the opportunity to enjoy a holiday dive in one of the many world class dive sites!
+Have you ever heard Jingle Bells with a Reggae beat?
+Come to this Caribbean Christmas heaven to enjoy all of the exotic experiences and more.

 As a very religious group of islands, you will find some of the most wonderful Christmas church services, carol events and musical extravaganzas in Cayman.
-The St. Ignatious Catholic Church traditionally has a beautiful candlelit service in their outdoor courtyard each year, where children from the St Ignatius school sing carols and their excellent band accompany them.
-The Baptist Church at Red Bay and Elmslie Church in George Town also offer beautiful Christmas praise and worship services, to mention but a few.
+The St. Ignatius Catholic Church traditionally has a beautiful candlelit service in their outdoor courtyard each year, where children from the St Ignatius school sing carols - accompanied by their excellent band.
+The Baptist Church at Red Bay and Elmslie Church in George Town also offer beautiful Christmas praise and worship services - to mention but a few.

 Christmas is a time for old traditions and family gatherings and although Cayman is known for great local food year-round, there is nothing quite like Cayman Christmas beef for the most sumptuous feast ever!

-Christmas is very much a time for giving in Cayman and community service groups such as the various Rotary Clubs, Lions Club and Kiwanis as well as school offer all kinds of gift campaigns and fundraisers for those less fortunate.
+Christmas is very much a time for giving in Cayman and community service groups such as the various Rotary Clubs, Lions Club and Kiwanis and schools, offer all kinds of gift campaigns and fundraisers for those less fortunate.